jianbai/Lately/README.md

 # Lately
-Search for an artist to find their most recent album
+Find any artist's most recent work on Spotify.